d-bl/MAE-gf/docs/snow-stitches/index.md

 - [4 pairs](#4-pairs)
 - [3 pairs](#3-pairs)

-A [tutorial] explains how to choose stitches in GroundForge.
+We have a [tutorial] that explains how to choose stitches in GroundForge.
+However, playing requires some preparation: capture the pair diagram.
-That tutorial uses a versatile Binche pattern as an example.
+The tutorial uses a versatile Binche pattern as an example.
 This happens to be a 6-pair snowflake alias spider embedded in a Paris ground.
-However, playing requires some preparation.
+On this page we explore another method to capture snowflakes than used for the tutorial.

 [tutorial]: /GroundForge-help/Binche